 6. Making demands to the crowd

 You never want to demand for people to make noise and clap for you when you clearly didn’t earn it.
-One guy, who was just horrible and actually guilty of a number of other mistakes mentioned in this blog, told the crowd to get hyped and make more noise because he needed to eat and get booked more.
-Apparently, he was trying to please the promoter, who was there, but it was not a good look.
+One performer I saw, who was just horrible and actually guilty of a number of other mistakes mentioned in this blog, told the crowd to get hyped and make more noise because he needed to eat and get booked more.
+Apparently, he was trying to please the promoter, who was there watching, but it was not a good look.

 In a few other acts I’ve seen, the opening performer got upset for people not engaging or participating.
 I can imagine that it’s not fun to perform when the crowd isn’t into what you’re doing.
 But you just have to keep your cool and try a different approach.
 It may just not be your night, but begging and showing your frustration is never the way to win over a crowd.